dmorl/MichiganCOVID/README.md

 - SECTION CaseAge - <br />

-Column range: CT through DB <br />
+Column range: CT through DD <br />
 TableDescription: Information from aggregated table "Cases by Age", column "Percentage of Overall Cases by Age", taken from https://www.michigan.gov/coronavirus/0,9753,7-406-98163-520743--,00.html <br />
    TableWebsite note: Totals may not add to 100% due to rounding <br />
 DashDescription: Information from the tab "Demographics", in the subsection "Cases by Age Group" using the selection "Cases --> Confirmed", taken from https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html <br />
    DashWebsite note: Data are suppressed when the number of cases is five or below to protect the confidentiality of individuals.
 The sum of the cases for individual categories may be fewer than the total number of cases due to data suppression <br />
 Date range: Contains ongoing data after 2020-03-16 <br />
 Author note: Some percentages are recorded as "<1%", which may need to be transformed before analysis.
 Post migration to the dashboard on 2020-06-05, values are now presented as raw data instead of percentages <br />
+As of 2020-08-02, the age category "0 to 19" was split up into two sub categories, "0 to 9" and "10 to 19", therefore two new categories were introduced and the "0 to 19" category is left blank after this date <br />

+C_0_9
+* Column: CT
+* Description: Confirmed COVID cases across Michigan between the ages of 0 to 9
+* Values: Integer
+* Missing values reason: This value may be missing if not applicable or not provided  <br />
+Note: As of 2020-08-02, this category is a result of the variable "C_0_19" being split into 2 categories: ages 0 to 9 and ages 10 to 19

+C_10_19
+* Column: CU
+* Description: Confirmed COVID cases across Michigan between the ages of 10 to 19
+* Values: Integer
+* Missing values reason: This value may be missing if not applicable or not provided  <br />
+Note: As of 2020-08-02, this category is a result of the variable "C_0_19" being split into 2 categories: ages 0 to 9 and ages 10 to 19

 C_0_19
-* Column: CT
+* Column: CV
 * Description: Confirmed COVID cases across Michigan between the ages of 0 to 19
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided  <br />
-Note: As of 2020-08-02, this category was split into 2 categories: ages 0 to 9 and ages 10 to 19.
-In order to preserve ability to compare across dates, these two categories are now summed in the dataset
+Note: As of 2020-08-02, this category was split into 2 categories ("C_0_9" and "C_10_19") and is left blank as a result

 C_20_29
-* Column: CU
+* Column: CW
 * Description: Confirmed COVID cases across Michigan between the ages of 20 to 29
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_30_39
-* Column: CV
+* Column: CX
 * Description: COnfirmed COVID cases across Michigan between the ages of 30 to 39
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_40_49
-* Column: CW
+* Column: CY
 * Description: Confirmed COVID cases across Michigan between the ages of 40 to 49
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_50_59
-* Column: CX
+* Column: CZ
 * Description: Confirmed COVID cases across Michigan between the ages of 50 to 59
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_60_69
-* Column: CY
+* Column: DA
 * Description: Confirmed COVID cases across Michigan between the ages of 60 to 69
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_70_79
-* Column: CZ
+* Column: DB
 * Description: Confirmed COVID cases across Michigan between the ages of 70 to 79
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_80_plus
-* Column: DA
+* Column: DC
 * Description: Confirmed COVID cases across Michigan between the ages of 80 to 89
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided

 C_AgeNR
-* Column: DB
+* Column: DD
 * Description: Confirmed COVID cases across Michigan with unknown/not reported age
 * Values: Percentage; Integer
 * Missing values reason: This value may be missing if not applicable or not provided <br />

 - SECTION CaseRace - <br />

-Column range: DC through DI <br />
+Column range: DE through DK <br />
 TableDescription: Information from aggregated table "Cases by Race", column "Percentage of Overall Cases by Race", taken from https://www.michigan.gov/coronavirus/0,9753,7-406-98163-520743--,00.html <br />
    TableWebsite note: Totals may not add to 100% due to rounding <br />
 DashDescription: Information from the tab "Demographics", in the subsection "Cases by Race" using the selection "Cases --> Confirmed", taken from https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html <br />